-To date I have successfully supervised four PhD students (Toby Reynolds, Vanessa Cave, Glenna Nightingale and Ben Swallow) and currently supervise a further three students (Colin Millar, Hannah Worthington and Serveh Sharifi Fah).
+To date I have successfully (co-)supervised seven PhD students (Serveh Sharifi Fah, Hannah Worthington, Colin Millar, Toby Reynolds, Vanessa Cave, Glenna Nightingale and Ben Swallow) and currently (co-)supervise a further two students (Nicolo Margaritella and Steven Soutar).

 I went to Bristol University in 1995 to study for a BSc in Mathematics with Statistics.
 I graduated with a First Class Honours degree and was awarded the Henry Ronald Hasse Prize in 1998.
 I returned to the University of Bristol to study for a PhD in Bayesian Model Discrimination in the Analysis of Capture-Recapture and Related Data, under the supervision of Steve Brooks and developed novel methodology for analysing both open and closed capture-recapture data for ecological and epidemiological data, respectively.
 Following completion of my PhD in 2001, I continued to work with Steve Brooks, and began a research associateship in September 2001, at the Statistical Laboratory in the University of Cambridge.
 This work primarily focused upon the analysis of wildlife populations in both the classical and Bayesian frameworks.
 From 2003-2005 I held an EPSRC postdoctoral research fellowship in Mathematics.
 I was appointed as a lecturer in Statistics in the School of Mathematics and Statistics at the University of St. Andrews, and became a reader in 2010.

 I have been an active contributor to the statistics community in a number of ways.
 During my reseach associateship at the Statistical Laboratory, I organised the Young Statistician's Meeting 2003 (YSM2003), which was held in Cambridge, jointly between the Statistical Laboratory and MRC Biostatistics Unit.
 The YSM2003 was jointly organised with Angela Wood, Richard Nixon and Ken Rice at the Biostatistics Unit, Cambridge.
 I was a member of the organising committee for the International Statistical Ecology Conference 2008 (St Andrews); a member of the Conference Programme Committee for the Royal Statistical Society Conference 2009 (Edinburgh) and a member of the scientific committee of the 3rd Channel Network Meeting of the International Biometric Society in 2011 (Bordeaux).
 The 4th Channel Network Meeting took place in St Andrews from 3-5th July, 2013, where I was the chair of the local organising committee and a member of the scientific committee.
-I was a Committee Member of the International Biometric Society, British and Irish Region (BIR; 2004-7; 2011-15); and Royal Statistical Society (RSS) Environmental Statistics Section (2005-9).
+I was a member of the local organising committee of The International Environmetrics Society (TIES) conference at Heriot Watt University (Edinburgh) from 18th-22nd July, 2016.
+I was a Committee Member of the International Biometric Society (IBS), British and Irish Region (BIR; 2004-7; 2011-15); and Royal Statistical Society (RSS) Environmental Statistics Section (2005-9); and elected member of the IBS Council (2013-16), representing the British and Irish region.
 In addition, from 2005-2010 I was the British and Irish Biometric Bulletin Correspondent, contributing to the quarterly Biometric Bulletin detailing recent activity within the British and Irish region of the International Biometric Society and an elected member of the International Biometric Society Council (2010-13) (re-elected from 2013-16 - see above).

-I have been an Associate Editor for both the Journal of Agricultural, Biological, and Environmental Statistics (JABES) (2005-10; 2012-15) and Journal of the Royal Statistical Society: Series C (Applied Statistics) (2007-10).
+I have been an Associate Editor for the Journal of Agricultural, Biological, and Environmental Statistics (JABES) (2005-10; 2012-15) and Journal of the Royal Statistical Society: Series C (Applied Statistics) (2007-10); and an Applications Editor for Methods in Ecology and Evolution (MEE; 2014-16).
 I regularly review papers for a range of statistical and ecological journals.
 From 2008-10 I was a member of the project management committee of the NCSE, which at that time was a joint venture between the Universities of St. Andrews, Kent and Cambridge.
 The NCSE has now expanded to include the Universities of Bath, Bristol, Exeter, Glasgow and Sheffield and the Centre for Ecology and Hydrology.

 I am originally from Pontypridd, South Wales, which is situated 12 miles north of Cardiff, the country's capital.
 I married, in 1999, to Stuart King, with my previous surname being Langham.
 My husband is a lecturer in Applied Mathematics in the School of Mathematics at the University of Edinburgh.
 We have two sons: Alexander Thomas King, born on 20th September 2007; and Hugo Daniel King, born on 28th December, 2014.